 How do I get the forms ?

 Pre-printed forms are mailed just after the first of the year.
-They are also available upon request from the Tax Assessors' Office: 770-305-5402 or you may download a blank form from this webpage using the link titled Personal Property Tax Returns.
+They are also available upon request from the Assessor's Office: 770-305-5402 or you may download a blank form from this webpage using the link titled Personal Property Tax Returns.

 Local municipalities provide business license listings to this office.
 We also obtain lists from the Department of Natural Resources showing boat owners registered in this county.
 We receive the same type of listing from the Federal Aviation Administration for aircraft.